Gregory McMichael will face trial on federal hate crime charges in Ahmaud Arbery killing after withdrawing plea agreement

 The federal charges include one count of interference with rights and one count of attempted kidnapping, according to an indictment.

-Travis McMichael, Gregory's son and the man who shot and killed Arbery, had his plea deal with prosecutors rejected by a federal judge Monday.
+Travis McMichael, Gregory's son and the man who shot and killed Arbery, will make a court appearance Friday for a change of plea hearing, according to the court docket.
+His plea deal with prosecutors was rejected by a federal judge Monday.

 Travis McMichael had agreed to plead guilty to a single hate crime charge -- interference with rights -- in exchange for prosecutors recommending he serve 30 years in federal prison.